ndikumanaisaie/portfolio_ndikumana/README.md

 # My portfolio

 > Hi!
 My name is NDIKUMANA ISAIE, I am a front end developper.
 I have experience in HTML5, CSS3 and JAVASCRIPT.
 Curently
 > a full-time student at microverse to become a FullStack Web developper.
+This is my portfolio website which includes all my experience and projects that i have done before.

 ![Portfolio Image](https://github.com/ndikumanaisaie/portfolio_ndikumana/blob/main/images/shot.png)